EventStore/EventStore/docs/cluster.md

 ## Gossip protocol

 EventStoreDB uses a quorum-based replication model.
-When working normally, a cluster has one database node known as a leader, and the remaining nodes are followers.
+When working normally, a cluster has one node known as a leader, and the remaining nodes are followers.
 The leader node is responsible for coordinating writes while it is the leader.
-Database nodes use a consensus algorithm to determine which database node should be master and which should be followers.
+Cluster nodes use a consensus algorithm to determine which node should be the leader and which should be followers.
 EventStoreDB bases the decision as to which node should be the leader on a number of factors.

 For a cluster node to have this information available to them, the nodes gossip with other nodes in the cluster.
 Gossip runs over HTTP interfaces of cluster nodes.

-The gossip protocol configuration can be changed using settings listed below.
+The gossip protocol configuration can be changed using the settings listed below.
 Pay attention to the settings related to time, like intervals and timeouts, when running in a cloud environment.

 ### Gossip port

 The gossip port is used for constructing the URL for making a gossip request to other nodes that are discovered via DNS.
-It's not used when using gossip seeds, because in that case the list contains ip addresses and the port.
+It is not used when using gossip seeds, because in that case the list contains IP addresses and the port.

 ::: warning
 Normally, the cluster gossip port is the same as the HTTP port, so you don't need to change this setting.